WieMaKa/ai-workshop-hhz/Guidelines/create-deployment-space/README.md

-## How can I create a new deployment space?
+## How can I create a new deployment space and retrieve the space ID?

 - Select _View all spaces_ in the menu
 ![](./screenshots/1.png)